dymio/mayak/README.md

 - make other TODO's in the code

-- add example model and active_admin model
+- add example model and active_admin model files
 - Slider